Salzburg, Austria: Summer II

 Mechanical Engineering, Spring 2016

-Students select two of the three classes listed below for a total of six credits.
+Students select two of the four classes listed below for a total of six credits.
 These are all taught by UP Faculty members.

 Students will stay in the University of Portland Center in Salzburg, only a fifteen-minute walk from the city center and ten minutes from the central railway station.
 The two-building center has double rooms with private baths, as well as a bed, desk, and dresser for each student.
 Some rooms also have balcony access.
 Students also have access to free laundry facilities that include washers and dryers.
 Academic facilities include a spacious classroom and a joint computer lab and library.
 The computer lab includes around eight computers, two printers, and a scanner available for use.
 The library contains texts in English and is open at all hours.
 Also available is a living area where students can watch Austrian television and movies, hang out, and study for exams!

 Telephones are also available for use though international calling is relatively expensive.
 As an alternative, students can download a calling app to their smart phones that can be used with when WiFi is available.
 Wi-Fi is always available at the center free of charge.
 The computers in the library also have internet access.